hollybergen/Resume/README.md

 * Administrative responsibilities such as triaging of phone calls, communicating with patients, general office duties such as filing, copying, faxing, create spreadsheets/report, offering assistance to members of other teams when necessary
 <br>

-Pine House Café & Tavern - Mount Laguna, CA <br>
+Pine House Café & Tavern - Mount Laguna, CA
 **July, 2016 – June, 2017: Executive Assistant**
 * Reliable right-hand to restaurant owner in various logistical tasks, including but not limited to; market research, event coordinating and planning, marketing tasks, collecting donations, and promoting for and running charity events
 <br>